 Want to start a club or group at Drexel House?
 Become a volunteer.

 Like us on Facebook for the most up to date information!

 Drexel House provides a 16 bed emergency shelter for men who are currently homeless in Thurston County.
 The Shelter program is 90 days and is free of charge.
 It is more than a warm bed; it is a program which includes promoting residential stability and increasing self-determination.
-Clients are required to meet with the Case Manager on staff once a week.
-They are also required to take part in self-bettering activities, classes, meetings, and sessions as they are available.
+Case Management services are available.

 Drexel House provides 300 square foot, furnished, studio apartments for men and women in Thurston County.
-The program is for men and women who are currently homeless and capable of living independently.
-The program is 1 to 2 years in length and costs residents 30% of their verified income.
-Residents are required to meet with the Case Manager on staff monthly.
-They are also required to take part in self-bettering activities, classes, meetings, and sessions as they are available.
+The program is for men and women who are currently homeless, are capable of living independently and have first been screened and deemed eligible through Sidewalk.
+Residents pay 30% of their verified income towards their rent.
+Case Management services are available to all residents.

 Support Services — A Case Manager to assist each person to develop a personal service plan with short and long term goals consistent with positive habits to meet their goals.

 Computer Usage — Computers are available for resumes, job searches, e-mail and to practice typing.
 Including access to supplies, copier, printer, fax and phone.

 Enrichment Classes — Several areas are covered to reduce barriers holding individuals back from success.
 Financial / Budgeting, Renter Responsibility, Cooking, Resume Building, and more.